mingle/spymemcached.jruby/README.md

 Valid +options+ are:

     [:namespace]        Prepends this value to all keys added or retrieved.
     [:timeout]          Time to use as the socket read timeout, seconds.
 Defaults to 0.5 sec.
     [:binary]           Talks binary protocol with Memcached server.
 Default to true.
+    [:should_optimize]  If true, Spymemcached low-level optimization is in effect.
+Default to false.

 ### Rails 4